boykoira/Enamine-s-Biginelli-reaction-data-and-outcome-prediction-models/README.md

 ### Models

 The repository contains three trained reaction outcome prediction models used to predict the external test set, as described in the publication.
+Additional files, necessary for data preprocessing and descriptor calculation, are provided.

 \---

 ### Code and scripts

-The scripts are provided to enable the appropriate use of prediction models.
 Please refer to the comments and descriptions in the corresponding folders for usage details.

 \---